adstuart/azure-routeserver-anycast/README.md

 ## Future enhancement / work

-The concept of using ARS to originate Anycast addresses within Azure is a powerful new tool in the Azure Networking toolkit, one which in the future will hopefully be leveraged by 1st-party and 3rd-party offerings alike.
+The concept of using Azure Route Server (and/or [Azure Virtual WAN BGP Peering](https://github.com/adstuart/azure-vwan-anycast))  to originate Anycast addresses within Azure is a powerful new tool in the Azure Networking toolkit, one which in the future will hopefully be leveraged by 1st-party and 3rd-party offerings alike.
 Examples could include;

 - Optimized open sourced based designs (iterating on the design presented in the document) to add a level of automation.
 For example linking state of ExaBGP announcement to reachability of backend server within HAProxy.
 (Similar: https://blog.plessis.info/blog/2020/02/11/haproxy-exabgp.html)
 - Enterprise NVA vendors of reverse proxy solutions should look to offer reference architecture that integrate with Azure Route Server for Anycast based designs